gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_5_FreeRTOS_and_Azure_IoT_Central/README.md

 ---

+## Step 4: Set Azure IoT Central Connection Information

+1. Open the **app_manifest.json** file.
+2. **DO NOT** replace the contents of the **app_manifest.json** file as you did in previous labs.
+The GPIO pin allocation is different as some pins have been now been allocated to the FreeRTOS Real-Time application.
+3. Using the information you saved to **Notepad** property.
+4. Update the **Scope ID** property.
+5. Update the **Azure IoT Central URL** property.
+6. Update the **DeviceAuthentication** property.

+---

-## Set a Breakpoint in the InterCoreHandler Function
+## Step 5: Set a Breakpoint in the InterCoreHandler Function

 1. Open **main.c**
 2. From the **Navigate Functions dropdown**, select the second of the two **InterCoreHandler** items listed.